-Constipation occurs when you have difficulty passing stools, which is an important issue in children’s health (
+Constipation occurs when you have difficulty passing stools.
+This is an important issue in children’s health (

-Evidence suggests that a daily dose of 0.5 mL of blackstrap molasses per pound of body weight (1 mL per kg) for a month may improve defecation frequency and reduce abdominal pain in children with constipation (
+Evidence suggests that consuming a daily dose of 0.5 mL of blackstrap molasses per pound (1 mL per kg) of body weight for a month may improve defecation frequency and reduce abdominal pain in children with constipation (

 Blackstrap molasses is commonly used as a home remedy for childhood constipation because it may improve defecation frequency and reduce abdominal pain.

-Antioxidants are compounds that combat free radicals, which are molecules that may damage your cells when present in high amounts.
-In turn, too many free radicals may lead to oxidative stress and numerous related diseases (
+Antioxidants are compounds that protect the body from free radicals, which are molecules that may damage your cells when present in large amounts.
+In turn, the presence of too many free radicals may lead to oxidative stress and numerous related diseases (

-All types of molasses, including blackstrap, are rich sources of antioxidants, which help fight numerous chronic diseases.
+All types of molasses, including blackstrap, are rich sources of antioxidants, which help protect against numerous chronic diseases.

-Calcium is the most abundant mineral in your body, comprising most of your bone structure (
+Calcium is the most abundant mineral in your body and makes up most of your bone structure (

 Bones are constantly being rebuilt through a process that requires the regular release and reabsorption of calcium.

 Research shows that calcium supplements may reduce osteoporosis risk.
-As blackstrap molasses provides 10% of the DV for this mineral per single tablespoon (15 mL), its intake may promote bone health (3,
+Because blackstrap molasses provides 10% of the DV for this mineral in a single tablespoon (15 mL), its intake may promote bone health (3,

-Blackstrap molasses is a good source of calcium, which may support bone health and reduce your risk of osteoporosis.
+Blackstrap molasses is a good source of calcium, which may support bone health and reduce the risk of osteoporosis.

-Blackstrap molasses’ high iron content may promote healthy hair.
+The high iron content of blackstrap molasses may promote healthy hair.

 Research shows that iron deficiency is common in women with hair loss.
 If you have this condition, iron supplements are often recommended (